daniel8450/asg1/README.md

-# potatos and soup and pie
+# potatos and soup and pie ok